New physics and the tau polarization vector in $b\to c \tau \bar\nu_\tau$ decays: Summary

-The NP effective Hamiltonian in Eq.~\ref{eq:hnp} contains five Wilson coefficients, in general complex, although one of them can always be taken to be real.
+The NP effective Hamiltonian in Eq.~\eqref{eq:hnp} contains five Wilson coefficients, in general complex, although one of them can always be taken to be real.
 Therefore, nine free parameters should be determined from data.
-Even assuming that the form factors are known, and therefore the genuinely hadronic part ($W$) of the $\widetilde W$ SFs, all NP parameters are difficult to be determined from a unique type of decay, since the experimental measurement of the required polarization observables is a extremely difficult task.
+Even assuming that the form factors are known, and therefore the genuinely hadronic part ($W$) of the $\widetilde W$ SFs, it is difficult to determine all NP parameters from a unique type of decay, since the experimental measurement of the required polarization observables is an extremely difficult task.
 It is therefore essential to simultaneously analyze data from various types of semileptonic decays, as we have done in this work.
 We have used state of the art form-factors for all reactions, and the results presented in this work nicely complement those presented in our previous works of Refs.~\cite{Penalva:2020xup, Penalva:2020ftd}, and all together can be efficiently employed to disentangle among different NP scenarios.